Skip to main content

 Do not stop any supplement on your own.
 If you have been on the same prenatal for months and still feel tired or "off," it is time to run a full diagnostic panel to see whether the regimen is doing its job.
 We can adjust from there.

 You do not need a prescription for targeted prenatal supplements, but quality really matters.
 Many over-the-counter brands are not third-party tested for purity or potency.
+You can review the standards we apply in our guide on how we choose supplements.
 We give our patients access to vetted, professional-grade dispensaries so what is on the label is actually in the bottle.

 You should start taking a prenatal vitamin at least 3 months before trying to conceive.
 Folate stores, iron stores, and Vitamin D levels take weeks to build.
 Starting early gives the body time to fill the tank before the demand of pregnancy starts.